 Outstanding students in the Department of Biology may earn a degree with honors by writing and defending an Honors thesis on their own original research.
 A student works with a faculty mentor to develop a research project, assembles a thesis committee, and writes a thesis.

 To be eligible for departmental honors, you conduct your own research over at least two semesters and earn at least 6 credits of BIOL-X490 devoted to your original project.
-If you successfully complete and defend your honors thesis before your thesis committee, you receive Honors in Biology upon graduation.
+If you successfully complete and defend your Honors thesis before your thesis committee, you receive Honors in Biology upon graduation.

-General information about Honors in Biology and assistance in identifying possible biology faculty sponsors are available from the Biology academic advisors.
-Questions about exceptions or unusual situations can be directed to the Undergraduate Advising Office.
+General information about Honors in Biology and assistance in identifying possible biology faculty sponsors are available from the Biology undergraduate academic advisors.
+Questions about exceptions or unusual situations can be directed to the Biology Undergraduate Advising Office.

-High achieving students may be recognized for Academic Excellence in the College of Arts and Sciences, or be eligible for admission to the Hutton Honors College.
+High achieving students may be recognized for Academic Excellence in the College of Arts and Sciences or be eligible for admission to the Hutton Honors College.